denravonska/Gridcoin-Research/contrib/Gridcoin-DPOR/README.md

 # Gridcoin DPOR
 A work-in-progress port of the VB.NET Neural Network to .NET Core.
-The aim of this project is to create a cross-platform version of the existing Neural Network with some added performance improvements and the ability to remove the Gridcoin Team Requirment.
+The aim of this project is to create a cross-platform version of the existing Neural Network with some added performance improvements and the ability to remove the Gridcoin Team Requirement.

 Still TODO:
-- Add the NLog logging framework and logging throughout the code (with extra debug logging when debug2=true).
-- Calculate mags and store in SQlite database using Dapper mini ORM.
+- Calculate mags and store in SQLite database using Dapper mini ORM.
 - Implement `GetNeuralContract()`
 - Implement `GetNeuralHash()`
 - Lots of testing.